 In the blogging world, the burn-out rate is very high.
 Who works this hard for free???
 Oh, yeah, we do.
 Even with all of this, I love my readers and my community, and I wouldn’t trade what I have learned from you guys, and from blogging, for anything!
 Although, I may take more frequent breaks and slow down more often.

 It wasn’t easy to write this post.
 I’d love to be able to tell you that I earn a decent living from blogging and maybe someday I will, but right now, that’s just not the truth.

 You can support this site and my efforts to change the world for the healthier one baby step at a time without spending a penny.
 Do this by using the links on my site, browsing my content, by sharing my posts, and by commenting so that the people who care see thatorganicmom.com is relevant.
 Clicking, sharing, liking will cause it to rank higher in search results.

-In addition, we love to hear from you via snail mail, email, commenting and through social media.
-During the time you have spent on this site, if we have helped you, just share, comment, join the Tribe.
+In addition, we love to hear from you via snail mail, email, commenting, and social media.
+During the time you have spent on this site, if we have helped you, just share, comment, join the community.
 That’s all.